cme212/course/notes/lecture-05/abstractions.md

 always be true about its representations.
 Functionally, it maps representations to booleans.
 Any valid representation _R_ has _RI_(_R_) = True. _RI_ is an implicit precondition for every public member function (except constructors), and an implicit postcondition for every public member function (except destructors).
-That is, constructors create valid representations;
+That is, <em>constructors create valid representations;
 destructors are only passed valid representations; and member functions preserve representation validity.
-Private member functions do not have to preserve _RI_, but public member functions must restore _RI_ before returning.
+Private member functions do not have to preserve _RI_, but public member functions must restore _RI_ before returning</em>.
 Like precondition invariants and the behavior of functions, the abstraction function is only valid for valid representations.
 Abstraction functions always work on valid representations, so if _RI_(_x_) is false it’s OK for _AF_(_x_) to break or return weird garbage.
 The purpose of a class is to enforce and defend these invariants.